ranjithkt/rust-analyzer.vs/docs/WSL_SUPPORT_PLAN.md

 ---

+## VS SDK sample repo notes (VSSDK-Extensibility-Samples)

+You have the official samples at `C:\\Repos3\\VSSDK-Extensibility-Samples`.
+I searched that tree for WSL + debug-target-provider patterns (e.g., `ILaunchDebugTargetProvider`, `ExportLaunchDebugTarget`, `VsDebugTargetInfo(4)`, `IVsDebugger4`, `bstrPortName`, and `SSH:wsl+...`) and did **not** find an example that directly covers:

+- creating debug dropdown entries for folder-workspaces, or
+- launching a WSL/Linux debug session from an extension using the Workspace debug APIs.

+What *is* directly helpful is the **Open Folder** extensibility sample, because it demonstrates the same “folder workspace” extensibility model we’re already using in this repo:

+- **Workspace-scoped providers**: Providers are created per-workspace via `IWorkspaceProviderFactory<T>.CreateProvider(IWorkspace workspaceContext)`.
+  - See `Open_Folder_Extensibility\\C#\\SymbolScannerSample\\TxtFileSymbolScanner.cs` (scanner) and `...\\FileActionSample\\TxtFileContextProviderFactory.cs` (context provider).
+  - Takeaway for our WSL work: WSL detection should be workspace-scoped (based on `workspaceContext.Location`), and the WSL distro + UNC root should be cached per-workspace/provider instance rather than as global static state.

+- **Folder/workspace settings persistence**: The sample shows how to store per-workspace settings into the `.vs` workspace settings file.
+  - See `Open_Folder_Extensibility\\C#\\SettingsSample\\WordCountSettings.cs` using `workspaceContext.GetSettingsManager().GetAggregatedSettings(...)` and `GetPersistanceAsync(true)`.
+  - Takeaway for our WSL work: if we later add a “Target System” dropdown or allow overriding the detected distro, this settings mechanism is a good, SDK-aligned way to persist it *per opened folder*.

+Net: the sample repo reinforces the **right extension points for Open Folder mode** and **how to persist workspace settings**, but it doesn’t provide a ready-made WSL debugging implementation.
+Our plan’s WSL debugging portion still needs a small experimental spike to validate `bstrPortName = \"SSH:wsl+<distro>\"` and engine selection behavior on the VS versions we support.

+---

 ## Notes / open investigation items (resolve during implementation)

 - Does `[ExportLaunchDebugTarget(..., new[] { "" }, ...)]` work for extensionless binaries?